jacktrusler/cheat_sheets/docs/mas-java-backend.md

 x-user-id: x-trans-provider-99`
 ```

 Then inside the endpoint api, if the @RequestHeaders match they are passed to the postCall.
+(Need to confirm this is true, I'm not sure how
+this works in spring, required = false seems to make the fields optional??)
 ```java
 @PostMapping(
       value = "/call",